Earth Justice Vest

 Description

-Layered alongside is a round hand-painted patch reading DON’T REPENT JUST TRY TO SURVIVE THE FUTURE MAYBE IN TIME WE WILL PROSPER, paired with a removable pink ribbon and an original 2004 “I Support the Sitters – Red Hill Valley” button, referencing the Hamilton-based land and environmental protection action of that year.
+Additional elements include a hand-painted round text patch reading DON’T REPENT JUST TRY TO SURVIVE THE FUTURE MAYBE IN TIME WE WILL PROSPER, a removable pink ribbon, and an original 2004 “I Support the Sitters – Red Hill Valley” pin referencing the Hamilton-based environmental action opposing highway expansion through protected land.

 Details

-Material: Quilted nylon shell with synthetic fill; blaze-orange lining; metal YKK zipper; patch pockets
+Material: Quilted nylon shell with synthetic fill; blaze-orange lining; metal zipper

-Care: Spot clean only; do not machine wash due to appliqué, ribbon, and metal badge
+Care: Spot clean only; do not machine wash due to appliqué, ribbon, and metal pin